Vertigo And Dizziness PHYSIOTHERAPY Edmonton

 - Vertigo causes and symptoms

 Your vestibular system function is to maintain your balance and center of gravity by transmitting information about your movement to your brain.
 When this function is disrupted, vital messages are prevented from your brain, impairing your mobility.
-This is referred to as vertigo.
-Vertigo is frequently induced by an imbalance in the inner ear, or “vestibular system.”
+Vertigo And Dizziness Physiotherapy Edmonton can help you treat such cases.

 Many people suffer from vertigo for weeks before realizing they need to consult a professional.
 Individuals frequently lament that the world will not stop spinning or that they cannot focus their vision for extended periods.
 Oftentimes, people are unable to stand/move correctly without feeling as if they are about to fall over!
 These symptoms might make an individual feel helpless and powerless over their body.